What the best mattress topper or pad does

 What firmness do you prefer?
 Memory foam and latex toppers vary in firmness.
 With latex, the firmness level is usually spelled out; with memory foam, the thickness of the topper will determine its softness.
 Featherbeds and fiberbeds are good for adding softness, while wool toppers tend to feel less cushy.

 Do you have any allergies?
 If you're allergic to latex or feathers, avoid mattress toppers made with these materials.
 People with dust allergies may want to avoid both featherbeds and synthetic alternatives, since both materials can harbor dust mites.
 Latex mattress toppers, on the other hand, tend to repel dust mites.
 Wool mattress toppers can also be a good choice for allergy sufferers because they repel moisture, discouraging the growth of allergens like mold.
-While skin can become irritated by direct contact with wool, especially coarse wool, research shows that relatively few people actually have wool allergies.

 Are you sensitive to odors?
 Memory foam and, to a lesser extent, latex may emit an unpleasant odor when new.
 Although it usually dissipates within a couple of days, some people find that it continues to bother them for weeks or even months.
 A few very sensitive individuals report that their memory foam toppers caused headaches, breathing problems or a rash.